LostInCompilation/Build-Info-Generator/README.md

     /out "file"      Specify the output file (relative or absolute).
 ~~~

 #### Example

-Generate or update the file "BuildInfo.h" with incrementing build number and build time and date.
+To update or generate the file "C:\MyProject\BuildInfo.h" with an incrementing build number
+and the build time and date, see command below.<br>
-If the file already exists, it's build number will be increased.
+If the file already exists, it's build number will be increased by one and time and date updated.
+Otherwise a new file with build number 0 and current time will be generated.
-The output file will be UTF-8 encoded, no matter if it contains a BOM or not (see /bom option).

 ~~~
-BuildInfoGenerator.exe /time /out "BuildInfo.h"
+BuildInfoGenerator.exe /time /out "C:\MyProject\BuildInfo.h"
 ~~~

+The output file will be UTF-8 encoded, no matter if it contains a BOM or not.
+To write an UTF-8 BOM
+to the beginning of the output file (recommended), add the "/bom" argument [(see command line interface usage above)](#usage)

 ### Integrating in Visual Studio